 Modern research has shown that there are many more sides of the cannabis plant and that the commonly with cannabis associated “high” isn’t the only effect you can get from it.
 When consuming cannabis, in any given form, the effect you’ll experience stems from a variety of components.
 The cannabis plant, more specifically the female cannabis flower, is a mixture of many different substances.
 Hundreds of terpenes (= fragrances and flavors) are combined with another hundred or more cannabinoids.
 Only a single one of them, THC, is responsible for the infamous cannabis “high”.
 This means that there are many more (still often intoxicating but possibly beneficial) substances in cannabis we can take a closer look at.
 Currently, CBD is the most popular sister-molecule of THC.

 Because of the “special” laws regarding cannabis, many CBD products are legal to trade after fulfilling certain conditions, even though they originate from the illegal cannabis plant.
 CBD products have been prospering in their newfound popularity and the CBD market is only growing bigger with every passing day.
-You may even think this “new” hype could be a subconscious yearning for the past comfort of cannabis in everyday life.
+These enjoy now already for some years steadily growing popularity and it can be spoken here without further of a hype since always people buy CBD.

 However, the bigger the hype, the wider the different spectrums of products appear: CBD isn’t only sold in form of oils, sprays, ointments, bath additions, or tampons anymore.
 Oh no- you’ll also find CBD products that claim they’ll give your furry companions a new perspective on life, or that a pair of training shorts containing CBD may help you become the next greatest world athlete, or even that resting your head on CBD-infused pillows will give you the nights rest of a lifetime.
 After all, supply always follows demand.